alterior-mvc/alterior/packages/web-server/README.md

 }
 ```

-In order to implement URL routes, we need at least one controller.
-In order for a controller's routes to be recognized
-and included in your application's routes, you must declare a controller in a `@Module()` class, and you must import
-that module in another module that you want to use it in.
-Here, the `AppModule` is special in that it will be our _entry module_.

-Now, let's create FooController, complete with a number of example routes so you can get an idea of the style:
+Now, let's create `FooController`, complete with a number of example routes so you can get an idea of the style:

 ```typescript
 // foo.controller.ts